Houses in Kemnal Road

 As kids we got into the cellars and found some “odds and ends” such as a large felling axe, a massive cut throat razor made of wood (an old barbers sign perhaps or a stage prop).
 We also used to go looking for lead, which we sold to Cook and Bakers Scrap Metal Merchants in Sidcup.
 The black pond was the ultimate play area.
 Originally it was oval in shape with a large island to one end surrounded by a deep ditch that came and went back to the pond.
 Gil Neave and I used to chop trees down to make a bridge over that ditch and then tightrope walk over to the island.
 If you fell in though, you landed in 18” of water backed up by 4 feet of the foulest smelling black mud that you could ever imagine.
 It would take a lot of effort to get you out.
 As kids we were told that Lord Kemnal’s son was a lone child and that he wasn’t allowed to play with other children.
 The rumour had it that he used to spend hours in his little boat rowing around the black pond.
 One day he fell out of his boat and drowned and his ghost was supposed to be seen on the water or by the pond.
 A complete load of cods wallop, but that was the story at the time.
 We used to ride our track bikes around that pond.
 The bikes were home built, from old bike bits from the “Tip” or “Cook and Bakers” scrap merchant.
 Some of them had a fixed wheel which meant you had to keep peddling because if you forgot and tried to stop, you got thrown over the handlebars.
 The lodge keeper spent many hours telling us to get out of the property.
 When we got a little older (10-12) we used to bait him mercilessly.
 He knew all our fathers (so he said) and would be round to see them!
 The pathway (Dead Mans Alley) that leads from Kemnal Lane through to the old Beaverwood race track, is supposed to be recorded in the Doomesday book.
 The path from Kemnal Lane to Belmont Lane (end) evidently had the body of a murdered woman found on it in the early fifties (unsubstantiated).
 The body of a man was found murdered in Kemnal Lane itself in the early sixties.

 The “Whitehouse” was everything from a “Nuclear Bunker” to “HQ of MI5” when we were kids.
 We got in and found ourselves crunching about on the skeletal remains of birds that had flown in through the vents and not been able to fly out.
 Kemnal had beautiful woods attached which my father would use for his bean sticks.
 I would go with him to cut them as a child.
 I believe we used to nickname them Bluebell Woods because of the abundance of Bluebells that grew there.
-The whole of Kemnal was an absolute paradise for young kids growing up and venting energy.

 August 2008 - Two contributions this month: